 Strokes and structures of Chinese Characters or Hanzi could be tricky for non-native speakers.

-Every Chinese Character or Hanzi is a morpheme, most of which has independent meanings.
+Every Chinese Character or Hanzi is a morpheme, most of which have independent meanings.

 Chinese Characters are monosyllabic.

-Disyllable words, which are usually formed by two morphemes, are the most frequently used words in Modern Chinese.
+Disyllable words, usually formed by two morphemes, are the most frequently used words in Modern Chinese.

 The use of homophonic characters is a fun part of Chinese culture.

-Characters that have the same or similar pronunciations with Ominous words would be avoided to use in certain situations, especially in festivals or people's birthdays or weddings, such as Pear for "Separation", Four for "Death".
+Characters with the same or similar pronunciations with Ominous words would be avoided in certain situations, especially at festivals or people's birthdays or weddings, such as Pear for "Separation", and Four for "Death".

-Characters that have the same or similar pronunciations with auspicious words are widely used as lucky patterns or symbols, such as Apple for "Safe and Sound", Eight for "Wealth and Fortune".
+Characters with the same or similar pronunciations with auspicious words are widely used as lucky patterns or symbols, such as Apple for "Safe and Sound" and Eight for "Wealth and Fortune".